draptik/dotnet-templating/code/linting.md

 ## CI

-- [ ] TODO research: maybe add to build pipeline?
+- fantomas is included in the default build pipeline